 Dana Jeanette-Kneen djeanette@sheltonpublicschools.org Rm.
-326 Capstone Committee Co-Coordinator Dear Parents and Guardians of a Member of the Shelton High School Class of 2018:
+326 Capstone Committee Co-Coordinator Dear Parents and Guardians of a Member of the Shelton High School Class of 2019/2020:

-Your child must successfully complete a Capstone Project as a graduation requirement during his/her senior year.
-The Capstone Project at Shelton High School is a culminating opportunity to demonstrate Shelton High School's Core Values, Beliefs, and Learning Expectations and apply the knowledge your child has gained in his/her 4 years of schooling to a real world experience.
+Your child must successfully complete a Capstone Project this year as a graduation requirement.
+The Capstone Project at Shelton High School is a culminating opportunity to demonstrate Shelton High School's Core Values, Beliefs, and Learning Expectations and apply the knowledge your child has gained in his/her years of schooling to a real world experience.
 This project should encompass an area of particular interest to him/her.
 We encourage you to guide him/her to choose wisely and ask him/her to think about something that he/she has always wanted to learn more about or become involved in or a career opportunity he/she may want to explore.
 The goals of the Capstone Project are to choose a topic that will deliver a fulfilling, challenging experience and to further prepare your child to become a responsible citizen who participates productively in a global society.

 Each project must meet specific guidelines and established deadlines.
 There are three main components to the Capstone Project: 1) minimum 15 hours of field work, 2) a reflection paper, and 3) a presentation.
-Your child will have the opportunity to turn in his/her project proposal for approval in the spring of his/her junior year by May 22, 2017, to allow for time to work on the annotated bibliography and up to 10 fieldwork hours the summer before his/her senior year.
-If he/she does not choose this option, he/she must turn in his/her proposal form by Monday, September 18th.
-Upon receiving approval by the Capstone Committee, he/she will work throughout the year researching and learning more about his/her topic, meeting with his/her school-approved mentor, and producing his/her final product.
-Capstone presentations will take place in advisory during the spring of his/her senior year.
+Your child will have the opportunity to turn in his/her TYPED project proposal for approval by May 15, 2018, to allow for time to work on the annotated bibliography and up to 10 fieldwork hours during the summer.
+If he/she does not choose this option, he/she must turn in his/her proposal form by Monday, September 17th.
+Upon receiving approval by the Capstone Coordinator, he/she will work throughout the year researching and learning more about his/her topic, meeting with his/her school-approved mentor, and producing his/her final product.
+Capstone presentations will take place in advisory during the spring.